rgreen1995/ChatPT/README.md

 # ChatPT

 ## TLDR
 ChatPT is an AI-powered fitness app built for generating and managing personalised workout and nutrition plans through conversational consultations.

 It is designed first and foremost as a **personal tool** — something highly specific that I personally want to use.
+But the ultimate aim is that it becomes good enough to replace all online human coaches.

 It was also an experiment in using **AI agents to build software**.
 99% of the codebase was written by AI. (including this README)